 "Personal Reflection" Journaling Activity #12

 The preceding section contained information regarding couples at war.
 Write three case study examples regarding how you might use the content of this section of the Manual in your practice.
 Affix extra paper for your Journaling entries to the end of this Manual.

 According to Duffel, what are three important skills needed for couplework?
-To select and enter your answer, go to the Answer Booklet.
+To select and enter your answer, go to the Test.